 Focusing on the Surf

 To target stripers along the surf, you should focus on the prime migratory times coming into and out of estuaries.
 In the beginning of spring, striped bass will cruise the surf feeding in preparation for spawn.
 In the fall, veracious schoolies and hungry post spawn fish will feed along the beach before they migrate to deeper water.
-The beginning of spring and the end of fall is a great striper fishing time for the surf angler.
+The beginning of spring and the end of fall is just an overall great time to fish for the surf angler.
 Both seasons instigate the apex of feeding habits among striped bass and this occurs along the surf.
 However, you can fish for striped bass along the surf year round.
 There are always stragglers lagging in the migration and some areas have their own seasonality which renders striper surf fishing a year round affair.

 How to Surf Fish for Striped Bass

 The key element to catching striped bass in the surf is finding current and some type of structure that breaks the current.
 This could be in the form of a pier, jetty, point, island, rock, sandbar, bridge piling, abandoned ship, etc.—anything that forces the current to change direction or move around it.
 In tidal zones, what’s the major influential factor for creating current?
 The tides!
 The best way to fish the moving tides is to find a tide chart for your local area and find the times the tide is moving between the high and low.
 Plan ahead.

 If the changing tide happens to occur at dawn or dusk, even better!
 These are prime feeding times for striped bass.
 Some of the places that create the strongest of currents are inlets, canals, and places where streams or rivers flow into another body of water.
 Look for places in these areas that create a break in the current.
 Striped bass love to stay where the current breaks.
 They get to watch for food being swept by the current without actually having to swim against the current.

 Reading the Current